Inspiration For Goodwood Revival

 Learn a bit more about this Goodwood icon, his winning looks and how Revival vintage can help you put his classic outfits together.

-When considering what to wear this September what better place to look for inspiration than some of the original drivers that raced the track in it's heyday from the late forties to the mid-sixties.
+When considering what to wear this September, what better place to look for inspiration than some of the original drivers that raced the track in it's heyday from the late forties to the mid-sixties.
 In this particular blog, we have chosen to focus on one of those drivers: John Michael Hawthorn.
-Why not? he was born in our neck of the woods - Mexborough near Doncaster South Yorkshire and had great style.
+Why not?
+After all, he was born in our neck of the woods - Mexborough near Doncaster, South Yorkshire, and, of course, he had great style.

-John Michael Hawthorn (10 April 1929 – 22 January 1959) Throughout his short life, motor vehicles brought this British racing driver many highlights and great success but sadly tragedy & heartache in equal measure.
+Throughout John Michael Hawthorn's short life (10 April 1929 – 22 January 1959), motor vehicles brought this British racing driver many highlights and great success, but sadly tragedy & heartache in equal measure.
 Pictured here with his father Leslie at the garage where it all began.

 Like Father Like Son - racing in the genes

 Born in Mexborough Mike spent the early part of his childhood there.
 His father ran the Robinson and Hawthorn garage, which was on Doncaster Road.
 Later moving his family to Faham, Surrey.
 He was educated at a prominent Public School followed by studies at Chelsea technical college followed by an apprenticeship with a commercial vehicle manufacturer.
 This was intended to prepare him to join the family business.
 His father then owned the Tourist Trophy Garage, franchised to supply and service several high-performance brands, including Jaguar and Ferrari.
 His father raced motorcycles and encouraged his son's interest in motorsport, providing him with motorcycles, then cars for local competitions.
 In 1950 he began winning races in a small Riley sportscar also bought for him by his father.

 Achieving Success At Great Speed